SabraTech/Raven-Messenger/README.md

 1. Notification
     - Push notification on status bar when has new message, added as a friend and accepted as a friend.
 1. End-to-end encryption

+## Documentation
+You can find the full project documentation is the following [thesis](https://drive.google.com/open?id=1LLqL7eC-qHemsBffHi_oZGxXleqGRnkY)

+## Screenshots